 Here’s the same wall BEFORE:

-What a difference thanks to Photowall and the South African design studio Summer House who created this “Everyday Beauty” design!!!!
+What a difference thanks to Photowall and the South African design studio Summer House who created this “Beauty Everywhere” design!!!!

 Oh, and I failed to mention the room has a zone for…swinging: